BrandonWelsh/Project-1/README.md

 This dataset was downloaded to each of our local machines before we began to analyze it.

 ## Dependencies
-Prophet Library, Pandas Library, Datetime Library, Numpy Library, matplotlib.pyplot Library
+Prophet Library, Pandas Library, Datetime Library, Numpy Library, matplotlib.pyplot Library, Seaborn.

 ## Setup Instructions
 Run pip install Prophet, Pandas, Datetime, Numpy, and matplotlib.pyplot to acquire the required libraries